 - DevOps (Jenkins, CircleCI, Docker, Kubernetes, GitLab).

-Specialists adjust all equipment and software tools to the goals and objectives of the project.
+Specialists adjust all equipment and software tools to the goals and objectives of testing company and the project.
 All technology-related issues are also discussed with the client, and decisions are made after approval.

 Testing and analysis of results